-In addition to the OCS, the Company entered supply agreements with the following provincial entities during the year ended December 31, 2019:
+In addition to the OCS, the Company has entered into supply agreements with the following provincial and territorial entities:

-- Alberta Gaming, Liquor and Cannabis Commission
+- Alberta Gaming, Liquor and Cannabis Commission;

-- Nova Scotia Liquor Commission
+- Nova Scotia Liquor Commission;

-- Société Québécoise Du Cannabis
+- Société Québécoise Du Cannabis;

+- British Columbia Liquor Distribution Branch; and

+- Yukon Liquor Corporation.

-The Company is also authorized with Saskatchewan Liquor and Gaming Authority and the Manitoba Liquor and Lotteries to sell into Saskatchewan and Manitoba.
+The Company is also authorized with Saskatchewan Liquor and Gaming Authority, the Manitoba Liquor and Lotteries and Cannabis NB Ltd to sell into Saskatchewan, Manitoba and New Brunswick.